About this listing

 SMOKING: Smoke-free house.
 If you need to smoke, please go out to the sidewalk.

 I love living in Portland.
-I get to ride my bike around town most days and usually take my amazing frisbee dog, Maggie, along.
+I get to ride my bike around town most days or work on house or yard projects.
 I usually do a range of sports during the week depending on the time of year--including basketball, soccer, ultimate frisbee, running and cycling.

 However, my biggest sports passions are rock climbing and slacklining.
 I've been climbing for over 20 years and have put up many new climbing routes around Portland over the years.
 Depending on the time of year, I will have a slackline set up in the backyard.
 If you've never tried it, it's unlike any other balance sport...basically a single line trampoline that feels impossible at first, but is actually quite manageable after a bit of practice.